Pride and Prejudice & Removable Letters

 Barbara Heller's Correspondence Editions

 The other edition I’d like to review today is the “letters” edition of Pride and Prejudice curated by Barbara Heller – this is one of the books I included in my best of 2020 review.
 This is another incredibly special edition, that includes 19 removable pieces of correspondence between the characters of the novel.
 And all of these pieces are reproductions of actual hand-written letters.
-It is the first in what I hope will be an expanded series of books in this style by Heller, the second coming out in 2021 is Little Women.
+It is the first in a series of books in this style by Heller, the second being Little Women and the third Persuasion.

 Heller’s edition of Pride and Prejudice has quite an interesting binding.
 The cover is paper, with lovely gilded writing and peacock feathers featuring prominently in the design.
 Internally, each page section is divided with a thin piece of board, and this is so the whole book can sit neatly in a shelf without warping due to the weight of the many letters that are slipped inside special sleeves bound throughout the text block.

 The endpapers feature a pretty peacock pattern which harks back to a very famous peacock binding of Pride and Prejudice from 1894 designed by Hugh Thomson, who was one of the most popular Victorian illustrators of his time.
 The pages are quite thin – almost like bible paper weight – and the text is relatively small.
 But really the key feature of this edition is the letters it contains, and the letters themselves are actually printed on quite sturdy heavy-weight paper that has even been artificially aged.